mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Flags are less commonplace here than other planets, having changed a significant amount during the tumultuous era of constant rebellions.
-The current flag has been in place for 263 years, created after what is now known as ‘Ripod’s Rebellion’.
+The current flag has been in place for 263 years, created after what is now known as 'Ripod's Rebellion'.
 The then leader of House Poltar wanted to encapsulate the ideals of his revolution in the flag itself, as others had been decidedly lacking, including one featuring only a white dagger on a field of black.